Analysis and Geoprocessing with NYC OpenData

 Rodent inspections in NYC

-You can make these plots in QGIS or in R. Instructions for both are below.
+You can make these plots in QGIS, R, or Python.
+Instructions for QGIS and R are below.

 Map 1 in R